thomasderooij/laravel-modules/README.md

 All the make commands will apply to the module in your workbench and can be overwritten by using --module option.
 If there is no module in your workbench and the --module option is not used, the commands will display vanilla Laravel behaviour.
- To explicitely refer to the vanilla Laravel directories, you can use the --module=vanilla option.
+ To explicitly refer to the vanilla Laravel directories, you can use the --module=vanilla option.

 The following command(s) do not apply to your module (yet):
  * [`php artisan make:seeder`]